The-NextGen-Project/jet/README.md

 ![](https://github.com/The-NextGen-Project/jet/blob/main/.github/LexErrorExample1.png)

 The error message points out the initial error, points out the offending line and character, gives a potential solution, and explains why what the programmer wrote was invalid.
-These components identify the problem and give oppurtunities for a solution to help the programmer debug and fix their error.
+These components identify the problem and give opportunities for a solution to help the programmer debug and fix their error.
 We took inspiration from both Rust and Elm to produce a hybrid error message type that encapsulates all that the programmer needs to identify the problem and solve it.